£17 Find Cheap Flights from Newcastle upon Tyne to Ireland

 The average price of all round-trip flights from Newcastle upon Tyne to Ireland clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Ireland on a Wednesday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Ireland on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Sunday is the most expensive day to fly from Newcastle upon Tyne to Ireland.
-For your return ticket, we recommend flying on a Monday and avoiding Fridays for the best deals.
+For your return ticket, we recommend flying on a Monday and avoiding Wednesdays for the best deals.

 How far in advance should I book a flight from Newcastle upon Tyne to Ireland?